abemscac/pies-doc/docs/vue3/composables.md

 </template>

 <script lang="ts" setup>
+// highlight-next-line
 import { useFetchOnMount } from '../somewhere-else/UseFetchOnMount'

+// highlight-next-line
 const [loading, users] = useFetchOnMount('/users', [])
 </script>
 ```

+Like this, you can design your own system in a composable and reuse it in any component in your app.
+In a composable, you can declare as many variables and functions as you want, update them as needed, and choose which values to export (return).
+Ultimately, the component will be a combination of multiple composables, making it a "composition".

 Even if you call it multiple times (whether in the same file or not), the value returned by `useFetchOnMount()` will still be independent due to how it's implemented.